 Failure to notify administration ahead of time that you are unable to attend, because of a confirmed reason, or failure to attend at all will result in additional consequences.

 Failure to Serve Saturday Consequence

-By failing to report to a scheduled Saturday consequence, a student may receive an out-of-school suspension.
+By failing to report to a scheduled Saturday consequence, a student may receive an Out-of-School Suspension and will be considered Not In Good Standing.